Day 1 At Paris Air Show: Boeing Bags 355 Commitments, Airbus Outlines Airbus A380 Plans

 - Monarch Airlines ordered 15 Boeing 737 MAX 8 jets.

 Today’s firm orders reached 105 for Boeing, 30 wide body jets and 75 narrow body jets.
-The deals carry a list price of $17B, but after discounts the deal can likely be valued closer to $8.1B.
+The deals carry a list price of $17B, but after discounts, the deal can likely be valued closer to $8.1B.

 Memoranda of Understanding signed: